 The PayNet Small Business Delinquency Index (SBDI) quantifies small business financial stress and default risk providing early warning of future insolvency.
 The SBDI is useful for explaining the future health of the U.S. economy on different segmented levels and with various lead times.
 The SBDI works to predict financial stress on the national, industry, and state levels for nonperforming loans, industry loan delinquency rates, and states’ municipal bond spreads.

 On a quarterly basis, PayNet produces an outlook of the small business economy.
-Our Small Business Outlook illuminates the small business economy by presenting the borrowing activity and actual risk behaviors of millions of small U.S. companies.
-A Risk Outlook provides loan default rates of small businesses for the previous 5 years and utilizes forward risk estimates from PayNet AbsolutePD®, a probability of default tool.
+Our Small Business Economic Outlook illuminates the small business economy by presenting the borrowing activity and actual risk behaviors of millions of small U.S. companies.
+A Risk Outlook provides loan default rates of small businesses for the previous 7 years and utilizes forward risk estimates from PayNet AbsolutePD®, a probability of default tool.

 PayNet recognizes the importance of providing superior service to lender members.
 Our team strives to understand members’ businesses in order to recommend profitable solutions.